threefoldfoundation/info_threefold/src/collaboration/agileprinciples/user_involvement.md

 ## Active user involvement.

-It’s not always possible to have users (community) directly involved in collaboration projects, particularly if the agile collaboration project is to build a product where the real end users will be external customers or consumers.
+It’s not always possible to have users (community) directly involved in collaboration projects, particularly if the agile collaboration project is to build a product where the real users do not understand the disruptive nature yet. e.g. Ford trying to get feedback from people when he was trying to introduce the car when people where used to horses.

 In this event it is imperative to have a senior and experienced user representative involved throughout.